grandcircusco/cheatsheets/csharp/dapper_mvc.md

 ```

 Pass the data into the View function.
 Then match the data's type in the view itself with the @model line:

+You might encounter the need to send multiple objects to a view.
+You can send the additional objects through ViewData or ViewBag; or you can create another class that contains the objects, and use that class for your model.